jaateixeira/fawwlg/README.md

 # Frugal Academic Writing With LaTex and Git - Towards a more efficient use of compute resources in collaborative academic writing

-Three bash scripts that help towards a more efficient use of compute resources in collaborative academic writing.
+A set of bash scripts that help towards a more efficient use of compute resources in collaborative academic writing.
 Convenient as the price of hosted and vendor managed Git repositories is going up.